CONTEXT

 Explore my design process

-CURATED MATCHES
+CURATED SUPPLIER MATCHES

 The systems extracts key requirements from the user's prompt and generates tailored matches, helping users focus only on options that meet their specific needs and standards.